There are only a finite number of excluded minors for the class of bicircular matroids: Finding

-\begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids, of rank at least eight.
+\begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids.
 Let $e \in E(N)$ and assume that $G$ is a 2-connected type 3 representation for $N \del e$.
-Let $Z$ be a set of at most three edges for which $G/Z$ remains 2-connected and type 3, and let $H$ be a graph representing $N/Z$.
+Let $Z$ be a set of at most three {non-loop} edges for which $G/Z$ remains 2-connected and type 3, and let $H$ be a graph representing $N/Z$.
 Then $H$ is 2-connected and type 3, and $N/Z$ is vertically 3-connected. \end{lem}

 \begin{proof} Since $G/Z$ is 2-connected, $N \del e / Z$ is essentially 3-connected.
-The matroid $N \del e / Z$ is represented by both $G/Z$ and $H \del e$, and since $N$ has rank at least eight, $G/Z$ and $H \del e$ have at least five vertices.
-Thus by Lemma \ref{duckduck}, $G/Z = H \del e$ up to rolling, rotation, and replacement.
-Since $G/Z$ is type 3, rolling and rotation are irrelevant: $G/Z = H \del e$ up to replacement.
-Since $G/Z$ is a type 3 minor (up to replacement) of $H$, by Proposition \ref{sym29}, $H$ is type 3.
+The matroid $N \del e / Z$ is represented by both $G/Z$ and $H \del e$.
+Thus by Lemma \ref{duckduck}, $G/Z = H \del e$ up to rolling, rotation, replacement, and rearrangement.
+Since $G/Z$ is type 3, rolling and rotation are irrelevant, and $G/Z = H \del e$ up to replacement {and rearrangement}. {Thus $H \del e$ is type 3, and so} $H$ is type 3.

 Now suppose $H$ has a proper 1-separation $(A,B)$, say with $V(A) \cap V(B) = \{x\}$ and $e \in A$.
 Then neither $A$ nor $B$ is a parallel class of $N/Z$.
 Since $N/Z$ has no non-trivial series class, $(A,B)$ is an essential 2-separation of $N/Z$.
 Since $N/Z \del e$ is essentially 3-connected, by Proposition \ref{cam}, $A-e$ is a balloon in $H \del e$.
-But $H \del e = G/Z$ up to replacement, and $G/Z$ is 2-connected, so this is impossible.
+But $H \del e = G/Z$ up to replacement and rearrangement, and $G/Z$ is 2-connected, so this is impossible.
 Thus $H$ is 2-connected.
 Since $N/Z$ is represented by a 2-connected graph, $N/Z$ is essentially 3-connected.
 But $N/Z$ has no non-trivial series class, so $N/Z$ is vertically 3-connected. \end{proof}

 Our main objective for this section now follows from Lemmas \ref{bill} and \ref{B6}: